 The University seeks to promote a safe environment in which members of our learning community may participate in experiences and activities without compromising their health, wellbeing, dignity, and/or rights.
 Hazing can cause irreparable harm to victims, victims' families, and the University community.
 From a legal perspective, hazing is a crime.
 From the University's perspective, hazing is a violation of Policy and antithetical to the ideals and values of our learning community related to belonging and personal growth.
-Prevention of hazing is the responsibility of every member of the University community, including students, student organizations, student groups, employees, and alumni.
+Prevention of hazing is the responsibility of every member of the University community.

-This document outlines the scope of the Policy; defines key terms; prohibits hazing and related conduct; designates mandatory reporters; identifies mechanisms to report hazing; provides amnesty for reporters; describes the institutional response to reports of hazing; establishes corrective action and discipline for violating this Policy; details how this Policy is reviewed; and explains the process whereby individuals may obtain information about misconduct by student groups and student organizations.
+This document outlines the scope of the Policy; defines key terms; prohibits hazing and related conduct; designates mandatory reporters; identifies mechanisms to report hazing; establishes how amnesty can be granted to reporters or those who seek medical assistance for themselves or others; describes the institutional response to reports of hazing; establishes corrective action and discipline for violating this Policy; details how this Policy is reviewed; and explains the process whereby individuals may obtain information about misconduct by student groups and student organizations.